Stages of Labor — What Happens from First Contraction to Birth

 • During early labor: The contraction timer tracks duration, frequency, and intervals so you know when contractions are establishing a real pattern — and when it's time to call your provider or head to the hospital.

 • During active labor and transition: Breathing exercise guides provide real-time audio cues for slow breathing, surge breathing, and transition breathing.
-Honestly, a calm voice guiding your rhythm can make a big difference when the intensity peaks.
+Honestly, when things peak, a calm voice guiding your rhythm can make a big difference.

 • Pushing stage: J-breathing audio tracks guide the slow, directed exhalation technique used during the pushing phase.
 This supports controlled, effective pushes and helps you work with your body's instincts.